ceph/ceph/doc/cephfs/index.rst

 Storage Cluster system as Ceph Block Devices, Ceph Object Storage with its S3 and Swift APIs, or native bindings (librados).

+.. important:: Ceph FS is currently not recommended for production data.

 .. ditaa::
             +-----------------------+  +------------------------+